lmsalustri/EFScheduler/README.md

 MainActivity
 ```

-The Android emulator may show skipped frame warnings, autofill messages, or graphics-related logs during development.
-These are usually emulator noise unless paired with a crash or exception.

 The app currently includes a temporary Compose workaround for a LazyColumn prefetch crash:

 ```kotlin
 ComposeFoundationFlags.isPausableCompositionInPrefetchEnabled = false
 ```

-This should be revisited as Compose updates.
+This should be revisited after future Compose updates.

-## Build and Run
+## Running the app

-Open the project in Android Studio and run it on an Android emulator or physical Android device.
+Open the project in Android Studio and run it on an Android emulator or Android device.

-For reboot testing with ADB:
+For reboot testing:

 ```bash
 adb reboot
 ```

-If multiple devices are attached:
+If multiple devices are connected:

 ```bash
 adb devices
 adb -s <device_id> reboot
 ```

-## Recommended Manual Test Pass

-Before sharing a build, test:

-1. Create a task with an early reminder.
-2. Confirm the early reminder fires.
-3. Confirm the final notification fires.
-4. Confirm the task disappears after the final notification.
-5. Edit a task and confirm only the edited notification fires.
-6. Delete a task and confirm no notification fires.
-7. Reboot with a future task scheduled and confirm it still fires.
-8. Export, delete, import, and confirm the restored task works.
-9. Disable permissions and confirm the app warns the user clearly.

-## Project Direction

-EFScheduler is Android-first.

-The Android version can remain fully local because Android supports local storage, exact alarms, local notification receivers, and reboot receivers.

-A future iPhone version should ideally be native iOS rather than a cloud-based workaround, so the app can preserve the same local-first privacy model.

 ## Privacy

-EFScheduler keeps schedule data on the user's device.

-Data is not cloud synced.
-The only time schedule data leaves the app is when the user manually exports a backup file.
+EFScheduler keeps schedule data on the device.
+Data only leaves the app when the user manually exports a backup file.